MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-shares.md

 ![Example: Sparse disk on storage volume](media/azure-stack-manage-storage-shares/sparse-disk-on-volume.png)

-Disks are often created by copying from Platform Image, managed images, snapshots or other disks.
+Disks are often created by copying from platform images, managed images, snapshots or other disks.
 And snapshots are taken from disks.
 To increase utilization of storage capacity and reduce copy operation time the system leverages block cloning in ReFS.
 This is a low-cost metadata operation rather than a full byte-by-byte copy the file.
 The source file and target file can share the same extents, identical data isn't physically stored multiple times, improving storage capacity.

 ![Example: Share extent on storage volume](media/azure-stack-manage-storage-shares/extent-on-volume.png)

 The capacity usage grows only when the disks are written, and identical data reduces.
 When an image or a disk is deleted, the space may not be freed immediately because there could be disks or snapshots created from it still keep the identical data and occupy space.
-Only if all the related entities are removed, the space are actually back to available.
+Only if all the related entities are removed, the space becomes available.

 ![Example: Extent after disk deletion](media/azure-stack-manage-storage-shares/delete-disk.png)